 Are there such charges pending against you?
 YES NO c.
-Have you ever had an allegation of either child or adult maltreatment (abuse, neglect, a exploitation, and/or child pornography) made against you that was substantiated or is penNoYes If yes, please explain in detail: - - - If you answered "Yes" to any of the above questions, you will need to meet with the Dire Social Work, MSW Program Director or BSW Program Director to clarify any questions, may be asked to provide documentation on the nature of the offense/allegation and its dis statement containing proof of rehabilitation, if applicable. .
-Additionally, you V. Practicum Requirement and Student Commitment: Please read and initial each statement indicating you meet the stated requirements: I attest that all information provided in this application is true and accurate.
-I am aware that a criminal background check will be performed, and given the practicum placement and/or professional social work degree. results may impact my I understand that my application will be reviewed and discussed by HPU facult readiness for practicum. ty to determine my I understand what I may be required to show proof that I am TB negative.
+Have you ever had an allegation of either child or adult maltreatment (abuse, neglect, abandonment, exploitation, and/or child pornography) made against you that was substantiated or is pending against you?
+NoYes If yes, please explain in detail: If you answered "Yes" to any of the above questions, you will need to meet with the Director of the School of Social Work, MSW Program Director or BSW Program Director to clarify any questions.
+Additionally, you may be asked to provide documentation on the nature of the offense/allegation and its disposition and a statement containing proof of rehabilitation, if applicable.
+V. Practicum Requirement and Student Commitment: Please read and initial each statement indicating you meet the stated requirements: I attest that all information provided in this application is true and accurate.
+I am aware that a criminal background check will be performed, and given the results may impact m practicum placement and/or professional social work degree.
+I understand that my application will be reviewed and discussed by HPU faculty to determine my readiness for practicum.
+I understand what I may be required to show proof that I am TB negative.
 I have read and agree to follow the NASW Code of Ethics and HPU Practicum Manuel.
-I agree to comply with all the requirements of the practicum and at my site and , I understand that my application may be released to potential field instructors, release all information contained herein. and I hereby agree to I understand that any violation of the above stated requirements may result in my inability suspension, or removal from the practicum experience. y to attain a practicum, Print Name Date Signature
+I agree to comply with all the requirements of the practicum and at my site and, I understand that my application may be released to potential field instructors, and I hereby agree to release all information contained herein.
+I understand that any violation of the above stated requirements may result in my inability to attain a practicum suspension, or removal from the practicum experience.
+Print Name Date Signature